Class ConstraintProto.Builder

 public boolean hasRoutes()The routes constraint implements the vehicle routing problem.

-.operations_research.sat.RoutesConstraintProto routes = 23;
+.operations_research.sat.RoutesConstraintProto routes = 23;- Specified by:

 - Whether the routes field is set.